‘Killer Mom,’ Lifetime’s Exciting New Movie Slated For Saturday, Starring Karen Cliche, Kirby Bliss Blanton

 Even worse than losing her beloved husband, she is left almost penniless after investigators seize all of their assets and their bank accounts.

 Unable to deal with the stress of losing the life to which she has become accustomed, Jessica has a mental breakdown, which brings her all too close to her past life on the streets of Philadelphia.
-It was there that she was a violent and out of control single woman who had become pregnant with a child.
-The father was none other than Cameron Trent, a handsome and successful man who happened to be married, Killer Mom‘s trailer hints.
+It was there that she was a violent and out-of-control single woman who had become pregnant with a child.
+The father was none other than Cameron Trent, a handsome and successful man who happened to be married, Killer Mom’s trailer hints.

 Cameron loved his daughter but wanted nothing to do with Jessica.
 For the past 13 years, Cameron has raised his daughter all alone since his first wife died while Allison’s biological mother, Jessica, was living in Seattle.